brycewray/hugo-site/content/posts/2022/06/using-icloud-mail-custom-domain-following-up/index.md

 ----

 Moving my primary email address's domain to iCloud Mail worked fine.
-What **didn't** was moving all the IMAP-based old emails --- tens of thousands of them, dating back to 1995 --- from FastMail to iCloud Mail.
-Uploading to or downloading from FastMail is, indeed, very fast.
+What **didn't** was moving all the IMAP-based old emails --- tens of thousands of them, dating back to 1995 --- from Fastmail to iCloud Mail.
+Uploading to or downloading from Fastmail is, indeed, very fast.
 However, while downloading *from* iCloud Mail to local storage is fast enough, uploading *to* iCloud Mail or moving things from one iCloud Mail IMAP "folder" to another[^IMAPmove] tends to be **agonizingly** slow.
 That appears to be the case regardless of how many emails you try to make it handle at a time, so going in blocks of a hundred or so doesn't help much, except perhaps in causing fewer server errors.
 (And, hey: when you're talking tens of thousands, even if a-hundred-at-a-time works perfectly, that's still a **lot** of hundreds to manage.
 It's a case of dying by a thousand cuts.)

 [^IMAPmove]: Even **deleting** things constitutes a *move* as far as IMAP is concerned, so that's not the swifter option for which I hoped.